 Your Equipment: The Ball and the Club

-While the right technique is where the rubber meets the road, using the wrong equipment is like trying to race a sports car a on bald tires.
+While the right technique is where the rubber meets the road, using the wrong equipment is like trying to race a sports car on bald tires.
 If you’re serious about generating spin, your ball and your wedges need to be up to the task.

 Choosing the Right Golf Ball